 Book of Pslams

-The unabridged, one-page poster print edition of the Book of Exodus, comprising a total of 41,450 words.
+The unabridged, one-page poster print edition of the Book of Psalms, comprising a total of 41,450 words.

 Reproduced under exclusive license from the Zondervan New International Version of The Holy Bible and illustrated in gentle pastel oils, the 'Book of Psalms' reflects the many-faceted relationship between mankind and God in the ever-changing proving grounds of life.